Chapter 12 — Jen

 “Alone, dickhead,” Carl retorted.

 “I’m staying right here,” said Matt.

 He was trying to protect me.
 I got that.
 Normally, I appreciated it, but right now it was all wrong.
 This was Carl, not the cops or Reynir’s armies or the Vennenport Deathblades.
-Even if he did mean me harm, I could take out this weaker version of Carl any day of the weak.
+Even if he did mean me harm, I could take out this weaker version of Carl any day of the week.
 No sweat.

 “Then I guess we’re going somewhere else,” I cut in.
 Carl glanced over, surprised, but not nearly as much as Matt.
 “I’ll be fine.
 Go make us a snack, okay?”
 After a moment’s hesitation, he nodded.

 Good.
 He still trusts me.
 At least something’s still right here.